How to Clean a Wood Deck

 wood deck sprayed with wet and forget.

-And that's it!
-Now, the catch to this method: it won't be clean immediately.
-This cleaner works every time to rain hits it.
-So don't be disappointed if it dries and is still as dirty as it was when you started.
+Now, the catch to this method: it won't remove the green staining immediately.
+This cleaner is activated every time rain hits it.
+So don't be disappointed if it dries and is still as green as it was when you started.
 It took 2-3 rain showers over the deck to really get it as clean as I wanted it.
-If you need it clean quickly, I'd recommend doing the OxiClean method a few days before this one – it took weeks for the OxiClean to quit working for me, and the Wet and Forget method should keep it clean for the long-term (the bottle says about 6 months, and I'm about a month in and it's going strong).

 A few weeks after using the Wet & Forget method…